New Year meet, Low Hall Garth, Langdale

 Six of the group slept in the Barn, which was kept warm and cosy by the log-burner.
 In fact, so cosy that there seemed to be a continual flow of visitors who were interested in seeing how the other half live.

-A great dinner of pea & potato soup, spaghetti bolognese and sticky toffee pudding was enjoyed by all to bring the day to an end.
+A great dinner of pea and potato soup, spaghetti bolognese and sticky toffee pudding was enjoyed by all to bring the day to an end.
 Ged gave a rousing after dinner speech thanking Michael for making the meet so successful.

 Once again, on Sunday the pre-dawn wild swimmers claimed to have braved some icy water, but the rest of the group remained in their warm sleeping bags.
 The Crowthers maintained the very high standard of sustenance with a mighty cooked breakfast for all who desired one.
-The day arrived with even more low cloud, and most folks decided to head for home, but not before Ged press ganged several volunteers to help empty the old drying room.
+The day arrived with even more low cloud, and most folks decided to head for home, but not before Ged press-ganged several volunteers to help empty the old drying room.

 Conrad, Mark L and Neil popped in at John Sutcliffe’s in Settle en-route to Leeds to see his impressive collection of minerals.

-Attendees: Ged Campion, Alan Clare, Michael Crowther, Robert Crowther, Dan Curtis, Toby Dickinson, John Jenkin, Mark Longmore (PM), Mark Rothwell, John Sutcliffe, Conrad Tetley, Lizzie Trasler, Martyn Trasler, Neil West (PM), Carol Whalley, John Whalley
+Attendees: Ged Campion, Alan Clare, Michael Crowther, Robert Crowther, Dan Curtis, Toby Dickinson, John Jenkin, Mark Longmore (PM), Mark Rothwell, John Sutcliffe, Conrad Tetley, Lizzie Trasler, Martyn Trasler, Neil West (PM), Carol Whalley, John Whalley, with guests Wendy and Steve West (day walkers on Saturday).

 Leave a Reply